 Quantum chemical calculations may be called on to furnish data to parameterize empirical energy functions for use in molecular mechanics and/or molecular dynamics calculations.
-Perhaps most important are data relating to torsional motions where small changes torsional angles may lead to large changes in overall shape.
+Perhaps most important are data relating to torsional motions where small changes torsional angles may lead to large changes in overall shape, as well as significant changes in molecular spectra and properties.